 Partnering with Second Harvest Food Bank of Middle Tennessee, The Store offers fresh and non-perishable foods to those in need for one year.
 Non-profit organizations and government agencies will refer customers to The Store.

 Paisley told The Tennessean that the couple got the idea for The Store after taking their kids to volunteer at Unity Shoppe in Santa Barbara, California around Thanksgiving.
 The Unity Shoppe offers free groceries, free school clothing and supplies, job training and other essentials.

 "It was inspiring because these people have dignity," the country music singer said.
 "It's not a scene from 'Oliver Twist.'
 These people are able to sit there and feel very, very normal in the eyes of their kids.
 I remember ... thinking, 'Why isn't this everywhere?'
 Essentially, we got this idea that it could be a very effective thing in Nashville."

-During the holiday season, The Store will have a free toy aisle.
+During the holiday season, The Store has a free toy aisle.
 The non-profit will accept donations for new, unopened toys.